mindee/doctr/README.md

 ### Use the KIE predictor

 The KIE predictor is a more flexible predictor compared to OCR as your detection model can detect multiple classes in a document.
-For example, you can have a detection model to detect just dates and adresses in a document.
+For example, you can have a detection model to detect just dates and addresses in a document.

 The KIE predictor makes it possible to use detector with multiple classes with a recognition model and to have the whole pipeline already setup for you.